 In Washington, it is possible to keep your information private.
 We call it the The Woodsman LLC Package.
 A traditional LLC will will not protect your identity in Washington.
 To achieve total business privacy, we have created a simple strategy that ensures your information is secure and out of the public record.

 Business Privacy in Washington

-Achieving business privacy in Washington is not technically difficult, but nor is it entirely straightforward.
+Achieving business privacy in Washington is not technically difficult, but it isn’t entirely straightforward either.
 It’s important to understand a few things upfront: